TritonDataCenter/ruby-manta/README.md

 methods.

-The methods follow the RFC2616 semantics in the following manner: where 304 would return instead of data, a true boolean returns instead.
+The methods follow the RFC2616 semantics in the following manner: where 304 would return instead of data, a nil returns instead.
 Where 412 would occur, a MantaClient::PreconditionFailed is thrown.

 Conditional requests allow many good things, so you're advised to use them where applicable.
 You can conditionally download an object only if it has